anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 local RA (LRA):
 : a subordinate RA that is close to entities being enrolled and separate from a subsequent RA.
-In BRSKI-AE it is needed if a backend RA is used, and in this case the LRA is co-located with the registrar.
+In BRSKI-AE it is needed if a backend RA is used, and in this case, the LRA is co-located with the registrar.

 LCMPP:
 : Lightweight CMP Profile {{RFC9483}}